noncombatant/robotfindskitten/README.md

 ### Basics Of Reading C

-I assume that most people reading this are coming from a background programming in a very high-level language (VHLL) like Python, JavaScript, or Ruby.
+I assume that most people reading this are coming from a background programming in a very high-level language like Python, JavaScript, or Ruby.
 C is significantly different than those languages in several ways:

   * Before you can run a program written in C, you must first _compile_